Tuition Fees and Cost of Living in Poland for International Students

 PKP Intercity, the national train operator, offers diverse trains based on price and facilities.
 For quicker travel, consider EIP (Express Intercity Premium) and EIC (Express Intercity) tickets.
 IC (Intercity) and TLK (Twoje Linie Kolejowe) tickets offer a slower but budget-friendly option.

-Student discounts are available on the PKP Intercity website or in ticket booths.
+Student discounts are therefore available on the PKP Intercity website or in ticket booths.
 Moreover, REG trains are cheaper but slower for travel between close major cities.

 Health Insurance for Students in Poland

-The last component to include in the cost of living in Poland for students is the expenses related to medical care.
+The last component to include in the cost of living for students in Poland is the expenses related to medical care.

 For EU/EEA Students

-If you’re from the EU/EEA, you’re covered by Poland’s healthcare system.
-Just ensure your country’s medical insurance is valid, and you’re good to go.
 Your passport, student ID, or doctoral student ID, as well as the European Health Insurance Card, gets you free medical care.
-More details for EU/EEA citizens are on the National Health Fund’s website
+Get more details on the National Health Fund’s website

 For Non-EU/EEA Students

 If you’re from outside the EU/EEA, getting international medical insurance before arriving in Poland is smart.
 Without it, you’ll need to sign up for health insurance with the National Health Fund (NFZ) at about EUR 15 monthly.
-This covers your medical needs and lets you use university health facilities.
-Extra accident insurance is also an option for all foreign students.

 Conclusion